Buying or Renting Warehouse

 Yes, those substantial aircraft-style warehouses are probably the most well-known warehouse-style property, but there are also smaller, more compact warehouses.
 You might only need a small budget if you only need a smaller storage property.

 Buying a warehouse of any size rather than renting makes sense.
 If you purchase it outright, it will cost more in the short term but could save you money.
-But if you need a lot of storage, there will be larger, more traditional-style warehouse properties.
+But if you need a second hand storage racks, there will be larger, more traditional-style warehouse properties.

 However, if you are mortgaging the property, your monthly payments could be cheaper than the average monthly rental cost.
 And by buying your own warehouse, you could also rent out the space you don’t need to other people/businesses.